bjornbytes/lovr-docs/guides/Distribution.md

 Creating an Archive
 ---

-The first step is to create an archive of your project, which is really just a zipped up version of its contents.
+The first step is to create an archive of your project, which is a zipped up version of its contents.
 On Windows you can select all the files in a project (**not** the project folder), right click them, and choose "Send to" -> "Compressed (zip) folder".
 On Unix systems, the `zip` utility can be used:

 ```
 zip -9qr .